 - Write your own poem or speech.

-- Choose music that has personal memories or invite a musical family member to perform a piece of music.
+- Choose music that has personal memories or invite a musical family member to perform a piece of music – you can read more about choosing music for a funeral.

 - Personalise the Order of Service with photographs.
 Scanning old photos works well.